About Nottsborough FC by Chairman Jonathan Hill……

 Q. When and where do we train?

-A. The Club trains every Tuesday evening from 7-8.30.
-Pre October we train from in the Clapham area whilst the light remains on our side.
-From October we train under floodlights at Chelsea Academy, Lots Road, SW10 0AB.
+A. The Club trains every Wednesday evening from 7pm to 9pm at Putney Ark Academy Putney.
+Training is under floodlights on a 3g surface suitable for astro turf trainers or moulds.
+Pre season we train from in the Clapham / Tooting area whilst the light remains on our side.

 Q. What’s our history?